Investment Watch Autumn 2025 Outlook

 Aristocrat Leisure (ASX:ALL)

-We have three key reasons for being positive on ALL.
-They are: (1) long-term organic growth potential.
-ALL is better capitalised than many of its competitors and has what we regard as a strong platform to continue investment in design and development in both its land-based gaming and digital businesses; (2) strong cash conversion and ROCE.
-ALL is a capital-light business despite its ongoing investment in Gaming Operations capex and working capital.
-It has a high level of cash conversion and ROCE; and (3) strong platform for investment.
-ALL has funding capacity for organic and inorganic investment in online RMG, even after the recent buyback.
-Its current available liquidity is $3.8bn.
+They are: (1) Long-term organic growth potential in the US.
+ALL is better capitalised than many of its competitors and has what we regard as a strong platform to continue investment in design and development in both its land-based gaming and digital businesses.
+(2) Strong cash conversion and ROCE.
+ALL is a capital-light business, despite its ongoing investment in Gaming Operations capex and working capital.
+It has a high level of cash conversion and ROCE.
+(3) Strong platform for continued investment following its acquisition of NeoGames.

 Mineral Resources (ASX:MIN)